mk-fg/pulseaudio-mixer-cli/README.md

 Such config is totally optional, and might be useful in case default options aren't suitable for a specific setup.
-See [pa-mixer-mk2.example.cfg](pa-mixer-mk2.example.cfg) for the full list of these.
+See [pa-mixer.example.cfg](pa-mixer.example.cfg) for the full list of these.

 Commandline values (where available) override the ones defined in the config file.